Weekly StatSheet For The ETF Tracker Newsletter – Updated Through 11/06/2025

 Click on chart to enlarge

 This is our main compass, the Domestic Trend Tracking Index (TTI-green line in the above chart).
-It has broken above its long-term trend line (red) by +12.25% and is in “Buy” mode as posted.
+It has broken above its long-term trend line (red) by +3.95% and remains in “Buy” mode, with our new holdings being subject to our trailing sell stops.

 Read More